Congress introduces bill to prevent hot car deaths | Where Orlando Turns First For Breaking News, Weather, and Traffic

 “Our legislation would move us one step closer to getting this inexpensive technology in every car on the road to help save the lives of children nationwide,” said U.S. Rep. Tim Ryan, R-Ohio.

-Parents and families who have been affected by hot car deaths and safety advocates joined members of Congress to push the bill.
+Parents and families who have been impacted by the hot car deaths and safety advocates joined members of Congress to push the bill.

 The bill would require cars to visually alert drivers to check rear seating once the car has been turned off.